sections in the article

 Product stories— demonstrate and detail how a product can and will be used in different scenarios.
 Like a storybook, they illustrate the user problem or situation and show how the product solves it.
 There are no plot twists- just clear, detailed content that helps the shopper learn about the product and its specific details and functionality.

 Search Engine Results Pages (SERP)— the most important webpage for marketers.
 When consumers are looking to solve a general problem or researching the best option to purchase, they often first turn to Google for a generic search.
 From there, consumers narrow down their options to just a few information sources out of the huge volume across the web via the search results.
 Because of this, it’s essential for brands to increase their visibility by optimizing how their site, content and products appear via search engines.

 Social signals— the culmination of a webpage’s shares, likes, and overall social media interactions as viewed by the various search engines.
 These different activities impact a page’s organic search ranking.
 Increased social signals indicate high-quality content and influence rankings.

 Traffic— the number of visitors to your website from a variety of sources, i.e. social media, paid or organic search, etc.

 Upselling— the method of offering a customer the chance to purchase a similar product with the same qualities, but better specifications and is more expensive.

 Usability— the ease of use of a site, page, or process.
-In e-commerce, it’s important a website visitor can find the information they’re looking for quickly and easily.
+In e-commerce, it’s important a website visitors can find the information they’re looking for quickly and easily.
 This includes prominent and intuitive navigation, clear and simple design and making sure all the essential information is in the right places, is easy to access and consume.
 When usability is high, customers typically engage more on a site.
-The more time consumers spend on a site, the more opportunity to drive a conversion or a sale.
+The more time consumers spend on a site, the more opportunity to drive conversion or a sale.